kreasl/google-sheets-ui/README.md

 You can also see, edit and add the bets in the "Bets" sheet.

 You can see the user results in the "Results" sheet.

+You can also use sevaral endpoints to manage the users and bets.
+- POST http://localhost:3001/bet   - add new bet
+- POST http://localhost:3001/results    - get user results (by name)
+- GET http://localhost:3002/sync-ui    - sync the Google Sheets UI